 However, the prospect of leaving your loved one whilst you take a short break from your role or go on holiday can be a daunting one as you want to ensure that your loved one is still well cared for.
-During this time you may consider hiring a short-term part-time or live-in carer to care for loved one whilst you’re away.
+During this time you may consider finding a short-term, part-time or live-in carer to care for your loved one whilst you’re away.

 What does respite care involve?

 Respite care ensures that your loved one’s care and support needs are still met in your absence.
 This can be less disruptive than putting your loved one into temporary residential care as it means routines continue and that your loved one can remain in familiar surroundings with their local support system.

 Respite care can last anywhere from a few days to several weeks depending on your particular needs.
 Of course, respite care isn’t only available for when you need a break - it can be provided in an emergency situation if you become ill or have to go into hospital at short notice.
 Respite care can also be invaluable if you and your loved one want to try out home care for a short period to see whether it works for you.